rswhiting/rswhiting.github.io/_posts/2022-02-12-wormholes-to-hel.md

 I'd heard of Hels before: massive supercarrier class Minmatar monsters.
 These were the stuff of legends and the great wars from before my time.

 On command, I warped and engaged.
-Our logistics team already had the carrier's warp capabilities disrupted.
-My autocannons shook my ship as I slammed my Cormorant into an evasive orbit around the monster.
+Our forward team already had the carrier's warp capabilities disrupted.
+My rail-guns shook my ship as I slammed my Cormorant into an evasive orbit around the monster.
 It was like throwing sand at a shark.

 It's mouth opened and fighters streamed from it's open bay, on comms, Khun barked, "All units target fighters.
 Free fire, free fire."